Exchange students (F-1 visa) are welcome to apply for admission to Summit Christian Academy (SCA) if they are:

 - Ready to be a part of a Christian school environment

-Exchange Students (F-1 visa), grades 9-12, who are prepared (proficient in basic English skills) to enter into mainstream classes, are welcome to apply for admission to Northwest Christian Education (NCE).
-NCE offers college preparatory academics, including AP courses, and a well-rounded approach to education including sports, arts, and music.
-NCE issues I-20 status to students who meet all our general admissions requirements and who will be living with a Christian host family during their stay.
+SCA offers college-preparatory academics, including Advanced Placement (AP) courses, Dual Enrollment (DE) courses, and a well-rounded approach to education including sports, arts, and music.
+SCA issues I-20 status to students who meet all our general admissions requirements and who will be living with a Christian host family during their stay.

 Step 1 - PREPARE DOCUMENTATION

-Download the SCA Exchange Student Application packet, complete, scan, and e-mail to it firstname.lastname@example.org.
-Then mail the original forms to SCA: 8913 N. NETTLETON LANE, SPOKANE WASHINGTON, 99208.
+Download the SCA Exchange Student Application packet, complete, scan, and email it to firstname.lastname@example.org.
+Then mail the original forms to SCA: 4224 E. Fourth Ave, Spokane, WA 99202.

-1. Be sure to check for completion and obtaining all necessary signatures.
+- Be sure to check for completion and obtain all necessary signatures.
 Incomplete applications cannot be processed.

-2. Provide all documentation that indicates the student’s academic abilities and transcripts for the past 2 years or all high school years (translated into English).
+- Provide all documentation that indicates the student’s academic abilities and transcripts for the past two years or all high school years; documentation must be translated into English.

-5. Pay a non-refundable annual application fee of $500.
-If applying for one semester, pay $250 (schedule auto withdrawal or money transfer through Western Union).
+- Pay a non-refundable annual application fee of $500.
+If applying for one semester, pay $250.
+You can schedule auto-withdrawal or money transfers through Western Union.

 Step 2 - ADMISSIONS PROCESS

-4. Provide a host family address, contact information, guardianship Agreement and Consent forms completed by the legal parent(s) or appointed guardian(s). *Applicable if the host family information is available.
-If not, SCA will assist with finding a host family.
+- Provide a host family’s contact information, physical address, and guardianship Agreement and Consent forms completed by the legal parent(s) or appointed guardian(s).
+This is applicable if the host family information is available.
+If not, SCA will assist with finding a host family within the SCA community.